Small class sizes

 Relationships go deep

-When eight children on the same project for weeks, they get close.
+When eight children work on the same project for weeks, they get close.
 Parents are often surprised that some of their child's closest friendships are the online ones.

 The coach knows your child on day one